Q. Describe the most common types of jobs you do for your clients.

 Q. What advice do you have for a customer looking to hire a provider like you?

 A. Look for meaningful credentials: certifications that go beyond a weekend workshop.
 Ask for references.
 Listen carefully to find out if the trainer has an agenda of their own for every dog or if they are hearing you and your dog speak about your individual needs.
 Ask to observe the trainer at private lesson or to see a current or recent Board & Train dog perform obedience.

 For services that extend beyond a single lesson/consult the following should be obtained:

-1. a written evaluation clearly describing your goals, your dogs temperament and a written guarantee.
+1. a written evaluation clearly describing your goals, your dogs temperament and the general approach to training.